 Too many times people use search terms which reflect how they think about their industry.
 Using technical language, lingo and jargon that only those people within the field actually understand.

-And yes, yes, as with the smart data scientists and marketing team from a 1980’s Coca-Cola, it might make you feel clever, but it won’t lead to a successful search marketing campaign.
+And yes, yes, as with the smart data scientists and marketing team from a 1980’s Coca-Cola, it might make you feel clever, but it won’t lead to a successful Google Ads or PPC campaign.

 At the end of the day, you need to choose keywords that match your customer’s concerns and vocabulary.